 A Fine Day Trip from London:

-Highclere is near Newbury in Buckinghamshire, about 65 miles from central London via the M4 motorway.
+Highclere is near Newbury in Berkshire, about 65 miles from central London via the M4 motorway.
 While there is no public transportation to the castle itself, it is possible to take a train to Newbury and a taxi for the six miles to the castle.

 Direct trains leave Paddington Station for Newbury ten minutes after the hour, throughout the day, and take about 52 minutes.